inkognitro/oas-tszod-gen/README.md

 I coded my own solution because I wanted to
 - have full ownership over the code which is generated for production (inspired by [Shadcn](https://ui.shadcn.com/))
+- have the possibility to set request cookies explicitly
+- have the possibility to read response cookies in a unified way, no matter whether Axios, FetchApi or another implementation for http requests is used
 - have separated functions and type definitions for each API endpoint in a single file located in a folder of its context
 - be able to easily test these endpoint caller functions with exchangeable `RequestHandler` implementations
 - have automatically generated [Zod](https://zod.dev) schemas for endpoint DTOs